 Portfolio Manager/Sub-Investment Adviser

 The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
 Todd W. Wakefield, CFA, and Robert C. Zeuthen, CFA, are the fund's primary portfolio managers, positions they have held since November 2015, April 2013 and April 2013, respectively.
 Mr. Borah is a director, portfolio manager, senior research analyst and a member of the U.S. small, small/ mid and mid-cap growth investment team at TBCAM.
-Mr. Wakefield is a managing director, senior portfolio manager and a member of the U.S. small, small/mid and mid-cap growth investment team at The Boston Company Asset Management, LLC (TBCAM), where he has been employed since 2003.
-Mr. Zeuthen is a director, senior equity research analyst and a member of the U.S. small, small/mid and mid-cap growth investment team at TBCAM, where he has been employed since 2006.
-Mr. Wakefield and Mr. Zeuthen have been employed by Dreyfus since December 2008 and March 2010, respectively.
+Mr. Wakefield is a senior managing director, senior portfolio manager and a member of the U.S. small, small/mid and mid-cap growth investment team at TBCAM.
+Mr. Zeuthen is a managing director, senior equity research analyst and a member of the U.S. small, small/mid and mid-cap growth investment team at TBCAM.
+Messrs.
+Borah, Wakefield and Zeuthen also are employees of Dreyfus.